Fibrosis-Inflammation Lab

 When outsourcing to a CRO or establishing an assay internally, should you opt for UUO or the Adenine model?
 We compare their characteristics to help you define your criteria.

-Speed of FibrosisModerate to Slow (Typically 4-6 weeks)Very Rapid (Typically 7-14 days)
+Speed of FibrosisModerate (Typically 3-6 weeks)Moderate to Slow (Typically 4-6 weeks)Very Rapid (Typically 7-14 days)

-Distribution of LesionsBilateral (Uniform across both kidneys)Unilateral (Strictly the ligated side.
-Contralateral kidney undergoes compensatory hypertrophy)
+Distribution of LesionsBilateral (Uniform across both kidneys)Bilateral (Uniform across both kidneys)Unilateral (Strictly ligated side)

 The most critical differentiator is the ability to evaluate systemic renal dysfunction (blood parameters).
 While UUO is excellent for morphological evaluation of fibrosis, if your compound's value proposition requires demonstrating an improvement in BUN or serum creatinine, the bilateral systemic failure of the Adenine model becomes absolutely necessary.